Call Our Addiction Hotline

 What is an Addiction Hotline?

-Addiction hotlines are dedicated phone numbers people can call when they or a loved one deals with addiction.
-When you call a hotline, you’re connected to someone who can provide you with information about helpful nearby resources.
+Addiction hotlines are phone numbers you can call when you or a loved one deals with addiction.
+When you call a hotline, you’ll reach someone who can provide you with information about helpful nearby resources.

 Addiction hotlines operate 24 hours a day, are anonymous, and are free to call.
-Hotlines also provide education about substance use and information about treatment options.
+They also provide education about substance use and information about treatment options.

 Sponsored